enjkvbej/flutter_long_list/README.md

 prvider.list[id].removeItem(id, index); // remove item
 ```

-2.If you want use exposure listener, only add exposureCallback as:
+2. If you want use exposure listener, only add exposureCallback as:

 ```dart
 LongList<T>(